Press "Enter" to skip to content

 This deception would also, by extension, protect Bryan Eastin.

-Because Washington state accepts Verified Complaints, Bryan Eastin’s filing served its purpose of influencing the criminal investigation.
+Because Washington state accepts only Verified Complaints, Bryan Eastin’s filing served its purpose of influencing the criminal investigation.

 Just 11 days after the lawsuit was filed, the criminal investigation against Gary T. Johanson was dropped.